Kentucky Educational Television: Creation of the network

-The O. Leonard Press years (1968–1991)
+The O. Leonard Press years (1968–1992)

 KET finally went on the air for the first time on September 23, 1968, at 7:30 a.m.
 Eastern Time (6:30 a.m.
 Central Time).
 The first broadcast started with Governor Louie B. Nunn speaking at the network's dedication ceremony; Nunn himself turned the dial to officially put the network on the air.
-That first day, eight transmitters opened, at Ashland, Bowling Green, Elizabethtown, Madisonville, Morehead, Owenton, Somerset, plus two dependent translators at Hopkinsville and Owensboro.
+That first day, eight transmitters opened, at Ashland, Bowling Green, Elizabethtown, Lexington, Madisonville, Morehead, Owenton, Somerset, plus two dependent translators at Hopkinsville and Owensboro.
 Initially unable to produce its own programs, the original set of courses broadcast by KET were leased or purchased from other producers.
+The initial broadcast was viewed by about 1,400 schools.

-The Hazard, Murray and Pikeville transmitters, construction of which was delayed by weather, were not ready in time for the start of the network; Murray went into service on October 7 and the others near the end of the year.
-(WCVN-TV in Covington began broadcasting September 8, 1969.)
-72 percent of the state's school districts were equipped to utilize KET programs at launch, a figure that grew to 85 to 90 percent within a year.
+The Hazard, Murray and Pikeville transmitters, construction of which was delayed by weather, were not ready in time for the start of the network; Murray went into service on October 7, and the Hazard and Pikeville transmitters went on the air near the end of the year.
+WCVN-TV in Covington began broadcasting on September 8, 1969.
+Approximately 72 percent of the state's school districts were equipped to utilize KET programs at launch, a figure that grew to 85 to 90 percent within a year.
 After exclusively providing programs for schools, KET initiated evening broadcasting utilizing programs from National Educational Television on January 6, 1969, a delay that allowed time to train personnel and complete the studio setup.
 KET transitioned to become a member station of PBS in 1970 upon its creation.
 That same year, it debuted its first instructional series, the 17-lesson Kentucky Is My Land for use in 7th-grade history classes.

 After the initial twelve-transmitter network was completed, three more stations were added between 1970 and 1980.
 Network reception turned out to be poor in the Louisville area, prompting the network to launch WKMJ-TV channel 68 on August 31, 1970.
-In Paducah, unsuccessful commercial station WDXR-TV was donated to the network; it was rebuilt and returned as WKPD in 1979, and a full-power Owensboro transmitter, WKOH-TV channel 31, signed on February 14, 1980.
-After the sign-on of WKOH, the network was broadcasting over a total of 15 transmitters and on eight low-powered translator stations.
+In Paducah, unsuccessful commercial station WDXR-TV was donated to the network; it was rebuilt and returned as WKPD in 1979, and a full-power Owensboro transmitter, WKOH-TV channel 31, started operating on February 14, 1980.
+After the sign-on of WKOH, the network was broadcasting over a total of 15 transmitters throughout the state and on eight low-power translator stations, primarily in eastern Kentucky.
 By this time, however, the production of programs from studios at the state universities had ceased except for taped content, with Lexington serving as KET's only studio site.
+KET began to receive PBS programming via satellite on April 15, 1978.